stephenberry/repe/README.md

 The endianness must be `little endian`, selected for optimal performance on modern systems.

-## Strings

-All strings referred to in this specification must be UTF-8 compliant.

 # Request/Response (Message)

 Requests and responses use the exact same data layout.
 There is no distinction between them.
 The format contains a header, query, and body.